Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Where can I purchase Security Guard Services?

-In 2019, the combined market share of the top four security guard service providers is under 50.0% of total market revenue, thereby indicating a medium level of market share concentration.
-Overall, about 9,630 companies provide security guard services in the United States.
-Together, these companies employ about 695,382 people.
-Over...
+In 2020, the combined market share of the top four security guard service providers is just under 50.0% of total market revenue, thereby indicating a medium level of market share concentration.
+Overall, about 10,650 companies provide security guard services in the United States.
+Although competition is robust, market share...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What pre-assignment and orientation training do guards go through?